 “Eat Pray Love” by Elizabeth Gilbert

 First of all, Elizabeth Gilbert is a badass.
 I love all her books, but this one is a bit too close to my heart.
-Eat Pray Love is a memoir wherein Elizabeth shares her story of exploring herself while searching for everything across Italy, India and Indonesia.
+Eat Pray Love is a memoir wherein Elizabeth shares her story of exploring herself while searching for everything across Italy, India, and Indonesia.
 After being unhappy in her marriage and fighting pretty hard to get a divorce from her husband, she takes a trip around the world to discover new possibilities.
 I loved how honest she was throughout the book.
 She shares every bit of her vulnerabilities and heartbreaks.
 So, if you are looking for an intense read, wherein you can explore emotions such as heartbreaks and healing, then this book is a must-read for you.
 And since you are anyway bored then why not start reading it right now!
+You can get the book here! 📖

 I hope these recommendations excited you enough to pick these books and read them.
 You see, the best way to battle boredom is to throw a book at it and smash the life out of it – not literally though!
 Lol.
 Have you read any of these books?
 Let us know if we missed any of your favourite books as well!
 Happy Reading!